Folasade/process-mining-with-prom/README.md

 ## Overview

-In this project, the process in a road traffic fine management was mined with the Prom Tool
+In this project, the process of a road traffic fine management was mined with the Prom Tool

 ## Environment Setup
 Event Log: Public data from the future learn process mining with Prom course.